sensu/sensu-go/README.md

 ### Quick Start

-Once you make a change to any `*.proto` file within the **types** package, you will need regenerate the associated `*.pb.go` file.
-To do so, simply run the [genproto.sh](https://github.com/sensu/sensu-go/blob/master/scripts/genproto.sh) script, which will install all required dependencies and launch the code generation.
+Once you make a change to any `*.proto` file within the **types** package, you will need to regenerate the associated `*.pb.go` file.
+To do so, simply run the [genproto.sh](https://github.com/sensu/sensu-go/blob/master/scripts/genproto.sh) script, which will install all required dependencies and launch the code generation (be sure to run the below `./build.sh deps` first though).

 ## Dependencies